-WAC 480-123-060 Annual certification of eligible telecommunications carriers.
-(1) Each ETC seeking certification of the ETC's use of federal high-cost funds pursuant to 47 C.F.R. §§ 54.307, 54.313, or 54.314 must request certification by July 31 each year.
-The ETC must certify that it will use federal high-cost universal service fund support only for the provision, maintenance, and upgrading of the facilities and services for which the support is intended.
-The certification must be submitted by a company officer in the manner required by RCW 9A.72.085.
+WAC 480-123-060 Eligible Telecommunications Carriers - Annual certifications and reports.
+(1) Each ETC seeking certification of the ETC's use of federal high-cost funds pursuant to 47 C.F.R. §§ 54.314 must request certification by July 1 each year.
+(2) The commission will certify an ETC's use of federal high-cost universal service fund support, pursuant to 47 C.F.R. §§ 54.314 only if the ETC complies with the requirements in this rule. .

-(2) The commission will certify an ETC's use of federal high-cost universal service fund support, pursuant to 47 C.F.R. §§ 54.307, 54.313, or 54.314 only if the ETC complies with the requirements in WAC 480-123-070, and the ETC demonstrates that it will use federal high-cost funds only for the provision, maintenance, and upgrading of facilities and services for which the support is intended through the requirements of WAC 480-123-080.

-WAC 480-123-070 Annual certifications and reports.
-Not later than July 31 of each year, every ETC that receives federal support from any category in the federal high-cost fund must certify or report as described in this section.
+(3) Prior year report.
+Not later than July 1 of each year, every ETC that receives federal support from any category in the federal high-cost fund must certify or report as described in this rule..
 The certifications and reports are for activity related to Washington state in the period January 1 through December 31 of the previous year.
 A company officer must submit the certifications in the manner required by RCW 9A.72.085.

-(1) Report on use of federal funds and benefits to customers.
+(a) Report on use of federal funds and benefits to customers.

+Each ETC must provide the commission with a true and correct copy of the Form 481 that it has filed with the FCC.

+The ETC must also

-(a) For an ETC that receives support based only on factors other than the ETC's investment and expenses, the report must provide a substantive description of investments made and expenses paid with support from the federal high-cost fund.
+() provide a substantive description of investments made and expenses paid with support from the federal high-cost fund.
+The report must include the Company’s gross capital expenditures and maintenance expense in the preceding calendar year along with a description of major projects and affected exchanges.
+The rate of return wireline ETCs must also include a copy of its NECA-1 report for the preceding calendar year.

-For ETCs that receive any support based on the ETC's investment and expenses, the report must provide a substantive description of investment and expenses, such as the NECA-1 report, the ETC will report as the basis for support from the federal high-cost fund.

 (b) Every ETC must provide a substantive description of the benefits to consumers that resulted from the investments and expenses reported pursuant to (a) of this subsection.